Homemade Mandu (Korean Dumplings)

 There are so many different shapes and patterns of folding dumplings.
 Here are the two of the most popular and easy.

-Half moon shaped dumplings are the most common in Korean dumplings.
+Moon shaped round dumplings are the most common in Korean dumplings.
 This shape is perfect for steaming and making soup.
-If you are thinking of making Korean dumpling soup, use this shape.

 - Put a heaping tablespoon of filling in the middle of wrapper, wet the edges of wrapper with water using your finger.